henryorton/paramagpy/README.rst

 Citing paramagpy
 ----------------

-Hopefully paramagpy will be published soon the journal of biomolecular NMR
+The paramagpy preprint can be found on ChemArXiv https://doi.org/10.26434/chemrxiv.9643154.v1